CloudLabs-MCW/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     - **Aggregation**: Select **AVG**.
     - Select **Grouped** as the chart type.
     - **Display type**: Select **Bar chart**.
+    - Click on **Apply**.

       ![Plot customization options dialog in Azure databricks, with id in the Keys field, averageTemp in the Values field, Aggregation set to AVG, and the chart set to a grouped bar chart.](media/image88.png)

-25. Select **Apply**.

-26. Observe the results graphed as a column chart, where each column represents a device's average temperature.
+25. Observe the results graphed as a column chart, where each column represents a device's average temperature.

     ![A bar chart is displayed, with devices on the X axis, and average temperatures on the Y axis.](media/image89.png 'Bar chart')